Azure-Samples/ai-rag-chat-evaluator/README.md

 ### Specifying the evaluate metrics

-Rhe `evaluate` command will use the metrics specified in the `requested_metrics` field of the config JSON.
+The `evaluate` command will use the metrics specified in the `requested_metrics` field of the config JSON.
 Some of those metrics are built-in to the evaluation SDK, and the rest are custom metrics that we've added.

 #### Built-in metrics